BrendanBondurant/knowledge-base/the-good-thing/ep06/ep06-17-faang-intro-walmart-onboarding-feedback-wrapup.md

 summary: |
   Jens and Stefan discuss their introduction to FAANG companies, the Walmart experience, onboarding, customer feedback, and wrap up the episode with reflections on their startup journey and product success.
 tags:
+- federation
+- graphql-federation
+- ai
   - faang-companies
-  - customer-experience
-  - customer-onboarding
-  - customer-feedback
-  - startup-journey
-  - product-success
+  - startup
 topic_tags:
+- federation
+- graphql-federation
+- ai
   - faang-companies
   - customer-experience
   - customer-onboarding